Header Image

 This explanation seems more direct and comprehensible to us than the sources of time estimation errors and structuring deficits mentioned in the specialist literature to date.

 4.23.2.
-Problems doing things in the right order as a stress benefit sequence
+Problems doing things in the right Order of priority as a stress benefit sequence

 This symptom is also a consequence of the stress benefit of valuing the here and now more highly and taking everything else less seriously.
 Stress changes priorities.
 Things that are considered personally important are prioritized higher.
 From the point of view of stress, this is highly expedient.

-If a person is (understandably for others) under acute severe stress, e.g. because a loved one is in hospital undergoing a serious operation, nobody would expect them to assemble an Ikea cabinet in the right order straight away.
-However, if the person concerned can do something to help save their loved one, they will be able to concentrate on this much better, as this will arouse their personal interest enough to motivate them.
+If a person is (understandably for others) under acute severe stress, e.g. because a loved one has to endure a serious operation in hospital, no one would expect them to assemble an Ikea cabinet in the right Order of priority at the first attempt.
+However, if the person with ADHD can do something to help save their loved one, they will be able to concentrate on this much better, as this will arouse their personal interest enough to motivate them.

 4.24.
 Stress benefits of impaired performance